 Ownership of a trademark registration is generally sufficient evidence that a complainant has the requisite rights in a mark for purposes of paragraph 4(a)(i) of the Policy.
 See WIPO Overview 3.0, section 1.2.1.
-Complainant has provided evidence of its rights in the HAZET trademarks, as noted above under section 4.
-Complainant has also submitted evidence, which supports that the HAZET trademarks are widely known and a distinctive identifier of Complainant's products and services.
-Complainant has therefore proven that it has the requisite rights in the HAZET trademarks.
+Complainant has provided evidence of its rights in the YGGDRASIL trademarks, as noted above under section 4.
+Complainant has therefore proven that it has the requisite rights in the YGGDRASIL trademarks.

-With Complainant's rights in the HAZET trademarks established, the remaining question under the first element of the Policy is whether the Domain Name, typically disregarding the Top-Level Domain ("TLD") in which it is registered (in this case is, ".com"), is identical or confusingly similar to Complainant's trademark.
+With Complainant's rights in the YGGDRASIL trademarks established, the remaining question under the first element of the Policy is whether the Domain Name, typically disregarding the Top-Level Domain ("TLD") in which it is registered (in this case is, ".org"), is identical or confusingly similar to Complainant's trademark.
 See, e.g., B & H Foto & Electronics Corp. v.
 Domains by Proxy, Inc. / Joseph Gross, WIPO Case No. D2010-0842.

-Here, the Domain Name is confusingly similar to Complainant's HAZET trademarks.
-These HAZET trademarks are recognizable in the Domain Name.
-In particular, the Domain Name's inclusion of Complainant's trademark HAZET in its entirety, with an addition of the term "-tool" does not prevent a finding of confusing similarity between the Domain Name and the HAZET trademarks.
-See WIPO Overview 3.0, section 1.8.
+Here, the Domain Name is confusingly similar to Complainant's YGGDRASIL trademarks.
+The use of Complainant's trademark in its entirety, with the addition of a hyphen "-" followed by the word "gaming" that is, "-gaming", does not prevent a finding of confusing similarity between the Domain Name and the YGGDRASIL trademark as it is recognizable in the Domain Name.